 Inverse Measure: No

 To Which Patients Does the Measure Apply?

-Denominator: Patients aged 18 years and older with a diagnosis of cataract who had cataract surgery.
+Denominator: All patients aged 18 years or greater and diagnosis of myopia who underwent refractive surgery

-There are two criteria for inclusion of a patient into the denominator.
+There are three criteria for inclusion of a patient into the denominator.

 - No scoring benchmark currently exists for this QCDR measure.

 - If 19 or fewer physicians each report the measure or 20 physicians do not report the measure on at least 60 percent of qualifying patients, and a minimum of 20 patients, you will earn 3 out of 10 points toward your total quality score.
 Choose measures assuming you’ll only earn 3 points.